p. Provisions and Contingencies

 vii) Operating lease commitments - Company as lessee

 The Company has entered into leases for office premises.
 The Company has determined, based on an evaluation of the terms and conditions of the arrangements, such as the lease term not constituting a major part of the economic life of the office premises and the fair value of the asset, that it retains all the significant risks and rewards of ownership of these properties and accounts for the contracts as operating leases.
-Also read with refer note 3(o).
+Also read with note 3(o).

 46 Disclosures on Financial instruments